casangi/casadocs/README.md

 Sphinx RST syntax and examples can be found here:
 - https://sphinx-rtd-theme.readthedocs.io/en/stable/demo/demo.html

-### Updating XML
-When the XML is updated in the CASA source code repo, the files need to be synced back to the casadocs repo.
-This is done through a manually triggered Github Action rather than automatically to allow for specific updates to different release branches if necessary.

-To update the xml file sync from the CASA source code repo, go to the ```Actions``` tab in Github, select ```Update_XML``` and click ```Run Workflow```

-Verify the files have been updated by navigating to the ```xml``` folder in the root of the Github repo.

 ### Adding/Removing/Hiding Tasks
 Tasks will only appear in the readthedocs site if they have both an xml file in the ```xml```